Homesickness: How to prepare your child for their first overnight camp experience

 - DO discuss what camp will be like before your child leaves.
 Consider role-playing anticipated situations, such as using a flashlight to find the bathroom.

-- DO pack a personal item from home, such as a stuffed animal.
+- DO pack a personal item from home, such as a stuffed animal or family photo.

 - DON’T bribe.
 Linking a successful stay at camp to a material object sends the wrong message.
 The reward should be your child’s new found confidence and independence.